istio/istio.io/README.md

     /  /fr   302  Language=fr
     ```

-- Edit fhe file `layouts/partials/headers.html`.
+- Edit the file `layouts/partials/headers.html`.
 Search for `switch-lang` and you'll find the definitions for the language selection
 menu.
 Add a line for your new language.

 And that's it.